Battle of Lima Site 85: Background

 In August 1966, the USAF installed a TACAN System, an autonomous radio transmitter that provided pilots and navigators with distance and bearing relative to the station on Phou Pha Thi.
 In 1967, under the code name Heavy Green, the facility was upgraded with the TSQ-81, which could direct and control attacking jet fighters and bombers to their targets and provide them with precise bomb release points.
 It began operating in late November 1967 as Operation Commando Club.
-To operate the equipment within the limitations imposed by the Laotian Prime Minister, USAF personnel assigned to work at the installation had to sign paperwork that temporarily released them from military service, and to work in the guise of civilian technicians from Lockheed — a process euphemistically called "sheep-dipping."
+To operate the equipment within the limitations imposed by the Laotian Prime Minister, USAF personnel assigned to work at the installation had to sign paperwork that temporarily released them from military service, and to work in the guise of civilian technicians from Lockheed—a process euphemistically called "sheep-dipping".
 In reality, they operated as members of the USAF Circuit Rider teams from the 1st Mobile Communications Group based at Udorn Royal Thai Air Force Base who rotated to the site every seven days.

-Personnel working at the TACAN site were supplied by weekly flights of the 20th Special Operations Squadron, based at Udorn RTAFB in northeastern Thailand operating under the code name Operation Pony Express, using Lima Site 85, the 700 m airstrip constructed by the Central Intelligence Agency (CIA) in the valley below.
+Personnel working at the TACAN site were supplied by weekly flights of the 20th Special Operations Squadron, based at Udorn RTAFB in northeastern Thailand operating under the code name Operation Pony Express, using Lima Site 85, the 700 m airstrip constructed by the Central Intelligence Agency in the valley below.
 Hmong General Vang Pao, who spearheaded the allied war effort against North Vietnamese and Pathet Lao forces in Military Region 2, was entrusted with the task of guarding the facility using the Hmong Clandestine Army alongside CIA-funded Thai Border Patrol Police forces.
 Though substantial resources were invested to maintain the facility, the USAF command doubted Vang Pao's ability to defend the installation.
 Accordingly, all equipment had explosives attached so that if the site was overrun, it could be quickly destroyed.
 By late 1967, Lima Site 85's radar directed 55% of all bombing operations against North Vietnam.